aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 1. From the Actions drop-down, select **Create EBS Snapshot**.
 Enter a description for the snapshot (ex.
 Data migrated from Windows server to AWS), and click **Create EBS snapshot** button.
 2. From the **Services** drop-down, select **EC2** to return to the EC2 management console.
 Then select Snapshots from the left menu.
 Our new snapshot will probably still be *pending* so we’ll wait for it to finish.

-,,,
-Note: that the size matches the size of the volume, not the amount of data created.
-So, when you create a volume from a snapshot, you know how large the volume will be.
+Note: The EBS snapshot size matches the size of the volume, not the amount of data created.
+So, when you create a volume from a snapshot, you know how large the volume will need to be to host the nested filesystem and partion.
 However, underneath, only the actual data blocks are stored, saving you money!
-,,,

 </p></details>

 After this module, you have added to your architecture a new EC2 instance in the Ireland (eu-west-1) region which is your Frankfurt backed Volume Gateway.
 It has four EBS volumes:

 * 1 x 80 GiB volume for the gateway O/S
 * 1 x 10 GiB volume for the local cache
 * 1 x 10 GiB volume for the upload buffer